Wilderness Minds - Mindfulness retreats in the natural world

 About Wilderness Minds

 Wilderness Minds offers a variety of mindfulness-based outdoor experiences as well as more standard programmes.
-These range from single day guided walks exploring the beautiful mountains of Snowdonia to longer residential courses, wild camping and sea kayaking trips.
+These range from single day guided walks exploring the beautiful mountains of Snowdonia to longer residential retreats, wild camping and sea kayaking trips.
 The aim of our courses is to explore a calmer, more focused way of being by spending time in the wild along with guided mindfulness practices.

 What is mindfulness?